 Weather permitting, you will explore the area in our small expedition boats or kayaks.

-Sailing south, we journey through the Inside Passage, admiring places like Grenville Channel and Princess Royal Channel.
+Sailing south, we journey through the Inside Passage, admiring places such as Grenville Channel, Princess Royal Channel or Johnstone Strait.
 Enjoy exceptional views of tranquil fjords and mountains covered in evergreen forests.
 Unlike other cruise ships that normally pass through the area at night, you’ll be able to see this sublime summer scenery during the day.

 Alert Bay´s Kwakwaka’wakw First Nations community is based in this scenic village at the northern tip of Vancouver Island.
 Enjoy the elaborate totem poles, paintings, carvings and ceremonial masks in the local museum.
 We will search for wildlife in the nearby islands.